Cellular vs. WiFi: How Safe is Cellular Data?

 3) Public WiFi Hotspot Networks

-Tons of people access the internet through free networks, and anybody that knows what to do and where to look might be waiting nearby to attack.
+Tons of people access the internet through free networks, and anybody who knows what to do and where to look might be waiting nearby to attack.

 Accessing the internet via your cellular network is secure.